 If you are charged with hit-and-run in Colorado, you have the right to a “speedy trial” no later than six months after you pleaded not guilty.
 If the court schedules the trial later than six months after your plea and without your approval, you or your attorney must file a motion to dismiss the case before:

-If you fail to ask the court to dismiss the case, you waive your right to a speedy trial.
+If you miss this deadline, you waive your right to a speedy trial.
 Consequently the prosecutors can continue pressing charges against you.3

 Hitting unattended vehicle | Class 2 misdemeanor traffic offense: